 BMI calculation formula: BMI = weight (kg) ÷ height (m)2

 According to the accepted guidelines, it is considered that BMI of 18.5 to 24.99 indicates normal body weight.
-If BMI is higher, it is classified as overweight, obese.
-To be eligible for bariatric surgery, a patient must have a body mass index (BMI) of at least 34.
+If BMI is higher, it is classified as overweight, to obese.
+To be eligible for bariatric surgery, a patient must have a body mass index (BMI) of at least 34 and higher.

 Body mass index calculator

 BMI > 30

 Patients lose up to 80% of excess weight within 24 months